 According to the United States Department of Labor’s Office of Disability Employment Policy, people with disabilities make up the third-largest market segment in the United States.
 Centene believes that by proactively hiring people with disabilities, it is better able to serve its members.
 Just as we are committed to hiring the most qualified talent, Centene is equally committed to ensuring that every member of our workforce has access to the tools and resources that enable him or her to be successful at work.

 National Disability Advisory Council

 Centene has long recognized the benefits of workplace policies that provide a supporting and welcoming environment for people with disabilities.
-Our Chairman and CEO, Michael F. Neidorff, worked with key leaders in the disability community to establish a council that could help Centene develop a framework for disability inclusion with respect to our employees, members, providers and suppliers.
+Our Chairman, President, and CEO, Michael F. Neidorff, worked with key leaders in the disability community to establish a council that could help Centene develop a framework for disability inclusion with respect to our employees, members, providers and suppliers.

 Our National Disability Advisory Council is composed of national leaders in disability advocacy who work on enterprise-wide recommendations and initiatives that advance disability inclusion in Centene's workforce and product offerings in our healthcare solutions.

 “Centene has brought some of the top U.S. disability leaders to the table to advise us on how we can be more inclusive to those who are aged, blind or disabled.”